stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 Semantically, `inline` it just an identity function.

 Let's see an actual example of `INLINEABLE` in action.
-We have module `Goaf` (that stands for “GHC optimizations and fusion”, BTW) with this:
+We have a module `Goaf` (that stands for “GHC optimizations and fusion”, BTW) with this:

 ```haskell
 module Goaf